|Trail Features:||Waterfalls, Old growth forests|

 This waterfall in the Greenbrier area has gone by two different spellings.
 Historically, the park used to spell the name as "Ramsay".
 However, in more recent publications, and on their website, the park is now spelling it as "Ramsey".
 The revised version properly reflects the correct spelling, since the cascades are named after the Ramsey family that once lived in this area.

-The Ramsey Cascades Trail gains 2375 feet in elevation over its 4-mile course, and is considered to be a moderately strenuous hike.
-Despite this, however, the trail is still very popular, and you should expect to see a fair amount of hikers along the trail and at the falls during peak tourist seasons.
+The Ramsey Cascades Trail gains almost 2200 feet in elevation over its four-mile course, and is considered to be a moderately strenuous hike.
+However, hikers should note that the trail travels over some extremely rugged terrain over the last third-of-a-mile or so, making this a fairly difficult hike.
+Despite this, the waterfall is still a very popular destination, and you should expect to see a fair amount of hikers along the route during peak tourist seasons.

 The beginning of the Ramsey Cascades Trail follows the remnants of an old gravel road.
-Roughly 1.5 miles from the trailhead you'll reach an old traffic circle, which marks the end of the old roadway you've been following to this point.
+At 1.5 miles from the trailhead you'll reach an old cul de sac, which marks the end of the old roadway you've been following to this point.
 This location also marks the junction with the old Greenbrier Pinnacle Trail, which used to lead hikers to the top of Greenbrier Pinnacle where an old fire tower once stood.
-However, the trail is now overgrown and is no longer maintained by the park.
+The trail, however, is now overgrown and is no longer maintained by the park.
 From here the Ramsey Cascades Trail continues towards the east as a narrow footpath.

-Soon hikers will enter the largest old-growth forest remaining in the national park.
-One of the primary reasons the park was created was in response to the damage being done to the ancient forests by the logging industry.
+Hikers will soon enter the largest old-growth forest remaining in the Smokies.
+One of the primary reasons the national park was created was in response to the damage being done to the ancient forests by the logging industry.
 This forest was one of the few to remain mostly unscathed.
-Some of the trees along the trail are among the largest known in the park.
-Over the last 2 miles hikers will pass through an old-growth hardwood forest that includes large tuliptrees, eastern hemlock, basswoods, silverbells, and yellow birches.
+According to the Eastern Native Trees Society some of the largest trees in the park are located on this trail, including the third tallest red maple in the park (141 feet), the second tallest white oak in the park (123 feet), and the tallest black cherry in the park (146 feet).
+Over the course of the last 2 miles hikers will also see some very large tuliptrees, eastern hemlocks, basswoods, silverbells, and yellow birches.

-The trail follows the Ramsey Prong of the Little Pigeon River, which drains off of 6621-foot high Mount Guyot, the second highest mountain in the Great Smoky Mountains.
+This portion of the route follows the Ramsey Prong of the Little Pigeon River, which drains off of 6621-foot Mount Guyot, the second highest mountain in the Great Smoky Mountains.
 There are countless waterfalls and rapids that line the stream, which are intermittingly interrupted by cool clear pools of water.

-Ramsey Cascades is the tallest waterfall in the park, as well as one of the most spectacular.
-Water drops 100 feet over rock outcroppings and collects in a small pool where numerous salamanders are often found.
+At 4 miles from the trailhead hikers will finally reach Ramsey Cascades, the tallest waterfall in the park, as well as one of the most spectacular.
+Water drops roughly 100 feet over several tiers, and collects in a small pool where salamanders are often found.

-The park website warns that hikers shouldn't attempt to climb rocks near the falls, as several people have been killed trying to do so.
+The park website warns that hikers shouldn't attempt to climb rocks near any waterfall, as several people have been killed trying to do so.
+To drive home the point, a sign at Ramsey Cascades also warns that four people have died climbing on the rocks here.
 One other caution for hikers during the summer months: watch out for hornets' nests hanging over the trail at roughly eye level, and looking like large gray paper balls.